|

 Beginners: An investment-advisory account at E*Trade.

-Stock and ETF Trading: E*Trade has better research tools and website trading, making it our top choice.
+Stock and ETF Trading: E*Trade has better research materials on its website, not to mention website trading itself, so it gets our endorsement.

-Small Accounts: Managed accounts at E*Trade require a $500 minimum.
-Neither firm requires a minimum for brokerage accounts, but tastytrade charges an IRA closeout fee.
-E*Trade offers thousands of mutual funds with low or no minimum investments.
+Small Accounts: Managed accounts at E*Trade have a $500 minimum.
+Neither tasty nor E*Trade requires any minimum for brokerage accounts (but remember tasty’s IRA closeout fee).
+E*Trade has thousands of mutual funds with minimum investment amounts below $500, and some have $0 minimums.

 Long-Term Investors & Retirement Savers: E*Trade.

-Futures Trading: tastytrade focuses more on futures trading and offers better software for it.
-Its futures commissions are also lower.
+Futures Trading: tasty has a greater emphasis on futures trading with better software for it.
+Plus, its futures commissions are lower.

 Promotions